ayush9818/Restaurant-Recommendation-System/README.md

 ## Data Preparation
 - How the data is prepared for the recommendation system.
+1. From Kaggle Combine review.json and business.json
+2. Select the most reviews city-Philadelphia.
+3. Sample with users who reviewed more than 20 Yelp shop.
 - Mention of tf-idf and BERT in the context of data preparation.

 ## Models